Working in Montreal?

-As a main economic hub for the province of Québec and Canada as a whole, the people of Montréal and its metro area contribute a sizeable part of the GDP, both on the provincial and national level.
+As a main economic hub for the province of Québec and Canada as a whole, Montréal and its metro area contribute a sizeable part of the GDP, both on the provincial and national level.
 The makeup of the sectors and their significance for the economy of the city closely resemble what you might already be familiar with from other metropolises of westernized countries.
-While there are still significant numbers of people working in Montréal’s industry and food-producing sectors — especially the agri-food processing sector — most people working in Montréal today have found employment in the services sector.
+While there is still a significant number of people working in Montréal’s industry and food-producing sectors — especially the agri-food processing sector — most people working in Montréal today have found employment in the services sector.
 There is currently a job boom, as 70,000 new jobs were created in September 2016.
 In fact, Montreal saw a record 1.03 million people employed in new jobs in December 2016.

 The Three Main Economic Sectors

-The aerospace sector is arguably the one the city is most well-known for around the world, with more than 240 companies, some of them major global players, working in Montréal and neighboring regions.
-The products and services offered cover a wide range, reaching from commercial flight simulators to plane manufacturing to the coordination of the Canadian space program, to name just a few.
+The aerospace sector is arguably what the city is most well-known for around the world, with more than 240 companies, some of them major global players, working in Montréal and neighboring regions.
+The products and services offered cover a wide range, reaching from commercial flight simulators to plane manufacturing and the coordination of the Canadian space program, to name just a few.
 The region not only has various training programs and educational facilities to meet the demand for young blood working in Montréal’s aerospace sector, but also boasts more than ten aerospace research and development centers.
-These factors further contribute to making the city one of the three main aerospace centers in the world.
+These factors further contribute to making Montréal one of the three main aerospace centers in the world.
 With employees in Montréal making up 45% of the total Canadian aerospace workforce, moving there is probably one of the wisest career steps for any expat specializing in this sector.

 IT/ICT and Gaming Industries

 Life sciences and health technologies are further staples in the diverse economic environment of Montréal.
 The many excellent universities and institutes in the city and its metro region offer classes and programs in nearly every specialist field of life sciences.
 Pharmaceuticals, biotechnology, and medical technology as well as research facilities specializing in neurology, cardiology, and immunology are all represented in the metro region.
 Montréal has internationally acclaimed expertise in: cancer research and treatment, genetics, neurosciences, and mental health.
 The Life Sciences sector has approximately 40,000 employees in 600 organizations, including 150 research centers.

 Using the Chance: Expat Opportunities in Montréal

-Seeing how Montréal is not only a major city in regard to its economic prowess, but also the quality and quantity of its tertiary educational institutions, expats interested in working in Montréal should expect to face considerable competition on the job market.
+Seeing how Montréal is not only a major city in regard to its economic prowess, but also the quality and quantity of its tertiary educational institutions, expats should expect to face considerable competition on the job market.
 English-speaking expats are strongly advised to start French lessons as soon as possible, as city residents have the right to be served in French and most employers will prioritize French over English.
 Adding to this, the many special requirements to be fulfilled by anyone thinking of working in Montréal temporarily — we have listed them on page two of this article — may pose further obstacles.

 Thankfully, the fierce competition on the job market does not apply to every profession.
-If you have expertise in one of the trades not enough people in Montréal have taken a shine to, thus creating a labor shortage, you might be able to improve your opportunities and speed up the process of acquiring a work permit.
+If you have any expertise in one of the sectors dealing with labor shortage, you might be able to improve your opportunities and speed up the process of acquiring a work permit.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.